🎧 Too lazy to read? Listen to an audio summary.

 That last part is the whole post in one observation.
 The consideration radius stops at the property line.
 Push the filth to the curb and it becomes the neighborhood’s problem.
 Not mine anymore.

 This isn’t something I can intellectually separate from the noise problem.
-The two are the same phenomenon.
-A dog tethered for life is not culture.
+They’re the same phenomenon.
+A dog tethered for life is not culture the way a quinceañera is culture.
 It’s neglect that nobody is calling neglect.
-And the fact that it doesn’t register — to the owner, to the neighbor, to anyone — is exactly the stranger-blindness the Hofstede data describes.
+And the fact that it doesn’t register to the owner, the neighbor, or anyone is exactly the stranger-blindness the Hofstede data describes.

 The Noise Numbers